HomeBlogUnusual Options Activity Scanner: What Actually Matters Beyond Volume

 Fourth, raw volume ignores expiry context.
 A burst of activity in 0DTE or 1DTE contracts often means something different from the same activity in 45DTE paper.
 Short-dated contracts concentrate event and gamma behavior.
 Longer-dated activity often maps more to structure, hedging, or directional positioning.

 Finally, raw volume ignores moneyness.
 Far-OTM contracts can print enough tickets to light up a naive scanner while remaining economically weak.
-A useful tool should let you see when “big volume” is really just cheap optionality attracting attention.
+The scanner should let you see when "big volume" is really just cheap optionality attracting attention.

 In the CuteMarkets browser scanner, the contract score is not a magical signal.
 It is a practical ranking function designed to promote contracts with stronger contextual evidence.
 The current score uses: